How Suits Got a Revamp After Losing Meghan Markle and Patrick J. Adams

 Suits is finally about to return for season eight, but it's going to look just a little different.

-At the end of season seven, the USA legal drama lost two of its main characters when Mike (Patrick J. Adams) and Rachel (Meghan Markle) got married and moved to Seattle to run a law firm, leaving behind Specter-Litt and its impending chaos while in real life, Meghan Markle was busy becoming the Duchess of Sussex.
+At the end of season seven, the USA legal drama lost two of its main characters when Mike (Patrick J. Adams) and Rachel (Meghan Markle) got married and moved to Seattle to run a law firm, leaving behind Pearson Specter Litt and its impending chaos while in real life, Meghan Markle was busy becoming the Duchess of Sussex.

 While season eight isn't a full reboot, it does feel like a fresh version of the show, featuring some new characters and new dynamics.